-- photographs that are taken with consent of the Athena Herd CIC and/or of Athena Herd CIC herd of horses must always make reference to respectively the Athena herd and/or Athena;
+- photographs that are taken with consent of the Athena Herd CIC and/or of Athena Herd CIC herd of horses must always make reference to respectively the Athena Herd and/or Athena Herd team and herd;

-- visitors to Athena expressly agree to Athena taking photographs and putting photographs of the event on the Athena Website, what’s app group, facebook page/promotional facebook adverts, Instagram, twitter and general advertising.
+- visitors to Athena Herd expressly agree to Athena Herd taking photographs and putting photographs of the event on the Athena Herd Website, what’s app group, facebook page/promotional facebook adverts, Instagram, twitter and general advertising.

-All accidents and near misses immediately must be notified to Athena and reported in the Accident and Incident Book and signed as required.
+All accidents and near misses immediately must be notified to Athena Herd and reported in the Accident and Incident Book and signed as required.
 This is an important document and must be retained in the Office even if it has been replaced by a new book.
 Serious incidents must be reported in accordance with RIDDOR.

-All people, volunteers, clients and visitors to Athena will be instructed on procedures in cases of fire.
+All people, volunteers, clients and visitors to Athena Herd will be instructed on procedures in cases of fire.
 This is to include the location of fire assembly points, use of different types of fire extinguishers (where applicable), fire alarm method, evacuation plan for both humans, horses, and other animals, location of main water stop tap, electrical supplies and land line telephone.